Tauseef-Hilal/Pathfinding-Visualizer/README.md

 ## Usage
 Download the project repository to your local machine.
 Navigate to the project directory.
 Run 'python main.py' in your terminal to start the program.

-## Features
-* Visualizes popular pathfinding algorithms such as Dijkstra's and A*.
-* Selectable starting and ending points on the grid.
-* Option to place obstacles on the grid to create custom maps.
-* Step-by-step animation of the search process, allowing you to see how the algorithms work.
-* Configurable speed of the animation.
-* Clean and intuitive user interface.

 ## Contributing
 This project is open to contributions, bug reports, and suggestions.
 If you've found a bug or have a suggestion, please open an issue.